patrick-lin-git/RING_BUS/README.md

 # RING_BUS

-A ring bus is an low-bandwidth message forwarding mechanism between initiator(normally CPU) and target(normally I/O devices). it was designed to resolve routing resouce issue of an SOC chip by replacing fan-out structure bus to daisy chain structure bus.
+A ring bus is an low-bandwidth message forwarding mechanism between initiator(normally CPU) and target(normally I/O devices). it was designed to resolve routing resouce issue of an SOC chip by replacing hierachical fan-out structure bus to peer-to-peer daisy chain structure bus.
 It improve routing efficiency and also timing closure especially on FPGA implementation.
 ## Features
    * support multi-master
    * support bit-level set/clear (bit-banding)